ibm-cloud-docs/watsonxdata/hms_overview.md

 ## Hive Metastore
 {: #hms_intro}

-Hive Metastore (HMS) is a service that stores metadata related to presto and other services in a backend Relational Database Management System (RDBMS) or Hadoop Distributed File System (HDFS).
+Hive Metastore (HMS) is a service that stores metadata related to Presto and other services in a backend Relational Database Management System (RDBMS) or Hadoop Distributed File System (HDFS).
 {: shortdesc}

 When you create a new table, information related to the schema such as column names, data types etc is stored in the metastore relational database.
 A metastore enables the user to see the data files in the HDFS object storage as if they are stored in tables with HMS.